Herbie001/cse15l-lab-reports/lab4.md

 ```
 Using vim allows us to quickly edit our java program, save and re-test it.

-Keystrokes: <shift>+g, /index1, <shift>+n, e, r2, :wq<enter>
+Keystrokes: <shift> g, /index1, <shift> n, e, r2, :wq <enter>

 Explaination of keystrokes:
-<shift>+g allows us to jump to the bottom of the page.
+<shift> g allows us to jump to the bottom of the page.
 /index1 searches for the index to fix.
-<shift>+n repeats the search, but in the opposite direction - starting from the bottom and working our way to the top results.
+<shift> n repeats the search, but in the opposite direction - starting from the bottom and working our way to the top results.
 e jumps to the end of a word.
 r[2] replaces the 1 at the end of the word with 2.
-:wq<enter> will save and exit.
+:wq <enter> will save and exit.

 Pictures:
 ![Alt text](<images/PA4 Images/edit java file using vim.png>)